TrelisResearch/minimal-arc/dsl/README.md

 By default, the parallel search will use `(number of CPU cores - 1)` processes to keep your system responsive.

+## Performance Optimizations

+### Optimized Primitives

+The DSL has been optimized in several ways to improve search efficiency and runtime performance:

+1. **Pre-grounded Operations**: Instead of parametric operations, we use concrete, argument-free versions to eliminate runtime parameter guessing.
+For example, instead of a generic `replace_color(grid, old_color, new_color)`, we have specific operations like `replace_0_to_1(grid)`.

+2. **Reduced Primitive Set**: The primitive set has been carefully curated to minimize the branching factor while maintaining expressiveness:
+   - Only operations that return Grid_T are included (not Int_T) for most search tasks
+   - Only essential color replacement operations are included
+   - Crop operations are limited to the most commonly used patterns

+3. **Optimized Flood Fill**: Several flood fill operations have been optimized:
+   - `fill_holes_fn`: Fills holes in the grid by flood filling from the border
+   - `fill_background_X_fn`: Fills the background connected to the border with specific colors
+   - `flood_object_fn`: Flood fills starting from the top-left non-zero pixel
+   - All flood fill operations use `collections.deque` for O(n) performance

+4. **Timeout Controls**: Individual operations have timeout limits to prevent excessive runtime on large grids.

+### Runtime Efficiency

+The system includes several runtime optimizations:

+1. **Operation Timeouts**: Each operation has a configurable timeout (default: 0.25s) to prevent long-running operations from stalling the search.

+2. **Parallel Processing**: Both individual task solving and dataset processing support parallel execution to utilize multiple CPU cores.

+3. **Error Handling**: Robust error handling for timeouts and exceptions prevents the search from getting stuck on problematic programs.

+4. **Dynamic Primitive Summary**: The system displays a summary of available primitives at startup, showing the number of operations by category.

+### Search Space Reduction

+By reducing the number of primitives from ~80 to ~40, we achieve approximately a 5x speedup for depth-4 searches, making it feasible to solve more complex tasks.

 ## Project Structure

 - `dsl_utils/`: Core DSL implementation